 Part 1 of a 2-Part Series

 Adult Learning Principles are the actions and conditions that support, enhance and promote learning for adults.
 FKA has identified ten adult learning principles specific to instructors/facilitators that ensure learning happens.
-In this blog we will focus on how to incorporate these principles in the traditional classroom.
+In this blog we will focus on how to incorporate adult learning principles in the traditional classroom.

 1. Adults must have a reason to learn.